-DC Water continues to implement the Potomac River project (currently under construction) and Rock Creek projects (currently in procurement and planning).
+DC Water continues to implement the Potomac River project (currently under construction) and Rock Creek projects (Rock Creek C is currently in construction, and Piney Branch Tunnel is in the CMAR preconstruction phase).
 The Potomac River Tunnel (PRT) which runs from Joint Base Anacostia Bolling to Georgetown University started construction in 2024 and is required to be placed in operation by 2030.
 The Piney Branch Tunnel benefiting Rock Creek is planned to be constructed from 2026-2029.
 When fully implemented, combined sewer overflows will be reduced by a projected 96 percent city-wide during an average year (98 percent on the Anacostia River), resulting in improved water quality and significantly reducing debris in our nation's capital waterways.

-Program Areas FY 2024 Actual FY 2024 Revised FY 2026 Approved Lifetime Budget DC Clean Rivers \$135,108 \$220,365 \$245,686 \$1,071,566 \$3,290,812 Combined Sewer \$2,945 \$3,467 \$4,700 \$67,484 \$131,053 Total Combined Sewer CIP \$138,053 \$223,832 \$250,386 \$1,139,051 \$3,421,865 (\$ in thousands) • • •
+Program Areas FY 2024 Actual FY 2024 Revised FY 2026 Approved 10-Year Plan Lifetime Budge DC Clean Rivers \$135,108 \$220,365 \$245,686 \$1,071,566 \$3,290,812 Combined Sewer \$2,945 \$3,467 \$4,700 \$67,484 \$131,053 Total Combined Sewer CIP \$138,053 \$223,832 \$250,386 \$1,139,051 \$3,421,865

-DC CLEAN RIVERS: The plan includes a variety of improvements throughout portions of the District served by combined sewers, including a series of massive tunnels and diversion facilities to control CSOs and mitigate surface flooding at known chronic flooding areas along the Rhode Island Avenue corridor, Mount Olivet Road/West Virginia NE, a tunnel dewatering pumping station and wet weather treatment facility at Blue Plains.
+DC CLEAN RIVERS: The plan includes a variety of improvements throughout portions of the District served by combined sewers, including a series of massive tunnels and diversion facilities to control CSOs and mitigate surface flooding at known chronic flooding areas along the Rhode Island Avenue corridor, and Mount Olivet Road/West Virginia NE, and a tunnel dewatering pumping station and wet weather treatment facility at Blue Plains.
 The commissioning of the Northeast Boundary Tunnel on September 15, 2023, completed all the controls for the Anacostia River, ahead of the 2025 Consent Decree deadline.
 The Potomac River Tunnel began construction in 2024 with the establishment of the mining site for the twin tunnel boring machines at West Potomac Park.
 The Rock Creek controls include a hybrid mix of green infrastructure (GI) and a storage tunnel optimizing the benefits provided by each technology.
 The hybrid approach comprises constructing GI to manage 92 impervious acres and a 4.2 million-gallon storage tunnel to control CSO 049 overflows in Piney Branch.